SamuelGuaimaB/Ingenieros-Paralelos/src/README.md

 During initialization, the system:

-- opens serial communication with the Arduino,
+- Opens serial communication with the Arduino.
-- initializes the control variables,
+- Initializes the control variables.
-- starts the serial-reading thread,
+- Starts the serial-reading thread,
-- receives ultrasonic telemetry,
-- classifies the operating mode,
+- Classifies the operating mode,
-- and prepares the vision and control loop.
+- Prepares the vision and control loop.

 This phase defines whether the robot will begin operation in `Mode 1` or `Mode 2`.